-The University Libraries are open to all current St. John’s University students, faculty, administrators, and staff, who have a current St. John's email and username.
-Those entering the Libraries and using their services are required to present a valid St. John’s StormCard.
+The University Libraries are open to all current St. John’s University students, faculty, administrators, and staff.
+Those entering the libraries and using services are required to present a valid St. John’s StormCard.
 Entrance into the third and fourth floors of the Queens campus library requires StormCard swipe access via the elevators and the stairwells.
 Access to the physical library spaces does not grant access to digital or electronic resources.

 Due to the University-wide adoption of Information Technology security system protocols, SignOn credentials are required to securely access all University digital resources, including the Libraries' resources.
 Access to library-licensed electronic resources is limited to current St. John’s students, faculty, administrators, and staff and/or those who have both an active St. John's email address and SignOn credentials.
 When accessing our electronic resources, you will be prompted to enter your SignOn credentials whether you are on-campus or off-campus.

 St. John’s University Libraries fosters the open exchange of ideas and inquiry in a respectful environment free of harassment.
 Harassment may include comments, gestures, facial expressions, or imagery that demeans people based on language, religion, ethnicity, gender, physical or mental disability, physical appearance, or sexual preference.
 Those using library spaces, services and resources will treat other library users and employees with consideration and respect.
 We will respect the rights of others, and practice self-discipline.
 We will help protect the library collections and spaces while holding ourselves and each other accountable for keeping these norms.
 Together we can create a library environment that is welcoming, caring and affirming.
 Adopted by the St. John’s University Libraries Faculty Council on November 2, 2021.